 Technology and Innovation

 The Prell Group has a Synapt G2-Si mass spectrometer equipped with an M-class UPLC, both from Waters Corporation.
 Both “static” nanoelectrospray and UPLC-interfaced ion sources are used.
 The instrument can achieve a resolving power > 50,000 and is fitted with a quadrupole capable of isolating ions with m/z up to 32,000.
 This instrument can perform ion mobility measurements and ion separations in addition to electron transfer dissociation, making it a highly versatile tool for studying biomolecular complexes, which often comprise many different sizes and types of biomolecules.
-Surface-induced dissociation (SID) capabilities are also available to access fragmentation pathways not available with collision-induced dissociation (CID).
-We also use a Q-TOF Premier mass spectrometer from Waters Corporation, owned by the CAMCOR Facilities at the University of Oregon and maintained by our group.
-This instrument is equipped with electrospray and nanoelectrospray sources.
-Resolving power of > 15,000 can be achieved, and ions with m/z up to 8,000 can be mass-selected and fragmented before mass analysis.
+Surface-induced dissociation (SID) capabilities (generously provided by Waters Corp. and the Wysocki group at The Ohio State University) are also available to access fragmentation pathways not available with collision-induced dissociation (CID).
+Electron transfer dissociation (ETD) is also implemented.

 Beyond and in conjunction with using commercially available technology, our group also approaches challenging problems in studying nanoscale assemblies by designing, building, and using our own instrumentation.
 Updates will be added here as these projects develop.

 Computational models can be extremely useful to predicting and interpreting experimental results, from the appearance of a complicated mass spectrum to the bonds that hold molecules together.
 Projects in our group incorporate statistical mechanics, molecular dynamics, and quantum mechanical simulations as well as ion trajectory modeling.
-We have written a program (Collidoscope) to calculate collisional cross sections of very large (up to a few MDa) molecules and assemblies that implements a classical “trajectory method” based on non-equilibrium statistical mechanics.
-We have also developed software to facilitate analysis of congested electrospray mass spectra for ions with repeated subunits (IFAMS).
+We have written a program (Collidoscope, available for download on Github at https://github.com/prellgroup/Collidoscope) to calculate collisional cross sections of very large (up to a few MDa) molecules and assemblies that implements a classical “trajectory method” based on non-equilibrium statistical mechanics.
+We have also developed software to facilitate analysis of congested electrospray mass spectra for ions with repeated subunits (iFAMS, available for download on Github at https://github.com/seanpatcleary/ifams).

 Our research is supported through the generosity of the National Institute of Allergy and Infectious Diseases, the National Science Foundation, and an American Society for Mass Spectrometry Research Award.